All you need to know to use make the Linux kernel support your own hardware.

 - Boot the kernel from the bootloader.
 Device Tree and kernel command line

-- Kernel code constraints.
+- Kernel coding constraints.
 Writing a kernel module.

-- How the kernel abstracts busses, devices and drivers.
+- How the kernel abstracts and binds busses, devices and drivers.

 - Platform devices and drivers.